-The green onions are generally sold in bunches and feature really long, green leaves, but no bulb.
-It has a mild flavor and you can eat them raw if you like or cook them lightly.
+The green onions are generally sold in bunches and feature really long, green leaves but no bulb.
+It has a mild flavor, and you can eat them raw if you like or cook them lightly.

 They are also sold in bunches.
 Spring onions have a more pungent and sharp flavor when compared to green onions.